trustedshops/trustedshops-ios-sdk/README.md

 They work similar to the `TRSTrustbadgeView` (`TRSShopGradeView` is an example, the other views work the same):

-1. Initialize the views and set their credentials
+1.Initialize the views and set their credentials

 ```objc
 TRSShopGradeView *myShopGradeView = [TRSShopGradeView new];